ds-wizard/guide/docs/application/document-templates/editors/index.rst

 Document Template Editors
 *************************

-On this page, we can see a list of all document template editors.
-Everyone with the data steward role assigned can see all the document template editors and use them.
+On this page, users with permission to use document template editors can see all document template editors and use them.

 .. figure:: index/list.png